free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 2. Finding the script and script address

-We use some function `get_script()` to get the script.
-We'll talk about defining and building scripts more in the [next](docs/getting_started/SCRIPTS.md) section.
+We use some function `get_script()` to load the script.
+We'll talk about defining and building scripts more in the [next](SCRIPTS.md) section.
 From that script, we can also derive the script `address`.
 The address is dependent on which `NETWORK` we are using, which in this case is:

 ```rust